weaversa/cryptol-course/labs/Demos/Sudoku.md

 > written a single line of code that tried to deduce what must go in
 > the empty cells, nor have we implemented a search algorithm.
 We
 > merely viewed Sudoku as a satisfiability problem, and asked
-> Cryptol’s formal-methods tools to find the missing values for us.
+> Cryptol's formal-methods tools to find the missing values for us.
 > The necessary search is all done by the underlying formal-methods
 > engine, freeing us from the labor.
 Yet another instance of telling
-> the computer “what” to do, instead of “how.”
+> the computer "what" to do, instead of "how."

 > [`Download` section with broken link removed]